 There’s also an economy of scale at play here.
-It’s no picnic marketing a handful of vacant properties separately, but selling as a bundle means only one “product” to market and sell.
+It’s no picnic marketing seven vacant properties separately, but selling as a bundle means only one “product” to market and sell.
 This helps investors and marketing agents focus their efforts, and frees up more time and resources to market that bundle more aggressively.

 Auctioning off properties works great when you need a quick sale.

 Don’t expect top dollar – auctioning real estate prioritizes sale date over sale price.
 But when you absolutely, positively need to sell a property by a certain date, auctions are a reliable way to sell.

 As anyone who has auctioned anything can tell you, who you choose as the auctioneer matters.
 A lot.
 Reputable auction companies attract serious, reputable bidders, who trust that the auctioneer is not deceiving them.
 It takes time for auctioneers to build trust – just ask Sotheby’s, who has been around since 1744.

 Established auctioneers also have powerful marketing machinery in place, to reach the maximum possible audience.
 They cultivate extensive mailing lists, standing ad slots with local publishers, familiarity with the best ways to reach the right prospects in the local market.